Let It Go: Demi Lovato version

 The decision to release a single for "Let It Go" was made after the song was written and was presented to Disney.
-Kristen Anderson-Lopez and Robert Lopez selected American singer and former Disney Channel star Demi Lovato, who also appears on Disney's Hollywood Records roster, to cover the song on the soundtrack album.
-It was included in the deluxe edition of Demi.
+Kristen Anderson-Lopez and Robert Lopez selected American singer and former Disney Channel star Demi Lovato—who also appeared on Disney's Hollywood Records roster, until 2018—to cover the song on the soundtrack album.
+It was also included in the deluxe edition of Lovato's fourth studio album, Demi (2013).

 International versions

 Lovato's version was officially released in nine other languages, eight of which are included into "Let It Go the Complete Set": French, Indonesian, Italian, Japanese, Kazakh, Korean, Malay, Mandarin Chinese (China's version), Spanish (Latin American version) and Russian.
 The Indonesian pop version was released as leading single of We Love Disney, Indonesia.
 Anaïs Delva and Marsha Milan, who performed the song in French and Malay respectively, also voiced Elsa in the movie, performing the same song in its movie version.

 In South Korea, the pop version of the song by Hyolyn reached number six on the Gaon Music Chart in February, while the Japanese versions of the song, performed by May J., reached number 8 on the Japan Hot 100 after the film's Japanese release in March 2014 and was certified platinum for 250,000 downloads.
 May J. recorded a rearranged version of the song on her album Heartful Song Covers, which was released on March 26, 2014.